juice-shop/pwning-juice-shop/README.md

 ### Part III - Getting involved

 Part three shows up various ways to contribute to the OWASP Juice Shop open source project.

+> This book should not be considered a comprehensive introduction to Web Application Security in general.
+For every category of vulnerabilities present in the OWASP Juice Shop, you will find quotes and references of detailed attack descriptions as well as possible mitigations.

 ----